• Skip to primary navigation

 2. Bake the potatoes.
 Place them into an oven preheated to 375 degrees F and roast them for 30-35 minutes until tender.

-Yes, you can and they freeze quite well.
-To freeze these potatoes: Follow the recipe all the way through stuffing them but do not bake them a second time.
-Let them cool completely, wrap each one tightly in plastic wrap and then in foil.
+• To freeze these potatoes: Follow the recipe by stuffing them but do not bake them a second time.
+Let them cool completely, and wrap each one tightly in plastic wrap and then in foil.
+Label them, and store them in a freezer-friendly airtight bag or container in the freezer for up to 3 months.
+How great is that?

 • Salad.
 Such as this Kale and Brussel Sprout Salad, this Mediterranean Couscous Salad, or this Easy Kale Salad With Lemon.